ganl/rsa-js/README.md

 `openssl rsa -inform PEM -modulus -noout < private_key.pem`

 After removing the "Modulus=" prefix, the rest of the value can be directly used by the JavaScript library, as you can see in the source for this webpage.

+Using a third-party public key: If someone else gives you their public key file in PEM format, you can extract the public exponent and the modulus using the same commands, but with the additional -pubin flag.
+To print the public exponent, use:

+`openssl rsa -pubin -inform PEM -text -noout < public_key.pem`

+And to print the modulus, use:

+`openssl rsa -pubin -inform PEM -modulus -noout < public_key.pem`

 ## decrypt